explosion/spacy-course/chapters/en/chapter4.md

 <opt text="Whether a place is a tourist destination is a subjective judgement and not a definitive category.
 It will be very difficult for the entity recognizer to learn." correct="true">

-A much better approach would be to only label `GPE` (geopolitical entity) or `LOCATION` and then use a rule-based system to determine whether the entity is a tourist destination in this context.
+A much better approach would be to only label `"GPE"` (geopolitical entity) or `"LOCATION"` and then use a rule-based system to determine whether the entity is a tourist destination in this context.
 For example, you could resolve the entities types back to a knowledge base or look them up in a travel wiki.